 And when you can’t keep paying for that web hosting service, your web hosting company stops storing your website – you and other people won’t be able access it anymore.

-However, running the servers that store website files and keep them live on the Internet is incredibly expensive, so free web hosting providers must make money off you somehow.
-They usually do that by running ads on free websites – you usually don’t get a choice on what ads are displayed, and you don’t get a cut from the profits.
+For instance, while you aren’t paying money upfront, running the servers that store website files and keep them live on the Internet is incredibly expensive, so free web hosting providers must make money off you somehow.
+They usually do that by running ads on your free blog – you usually don’t get a choice on what ads are displayed, and you don’t get a cut from the profits.

-Also, with free web hosting, you usually have limited freedom with the way you customize, design, and manage your website.
+Also, with free web hosting, you usually have limited freedom with the way you customize, design, and manage your blog or website.
 You have limited options when it comes to themes, plug-ins, and other tools.
-Oftentimes, you can also only make a limited number of webpages, stifling your ability to grow.
+Oftentimes, you can also only make a limited number of webpages and blog posts, severely limiting your potential for growth.

 Paid hosting, on the other hand, gives you absolute freedom on the way you create and manage your website, especially with how you earn from it.
-Also, paid web hosting is usually faster and more reliable.
-Plus, having your own domain instead of using a subdomain will make you look more credible and professional.
+Also, paid web hosting is faster, more reliable, and comes with dedicated support teams.
+Plus, you get your own domain instead of a free subdomain, which will make you look more credible and professional.

 - Bluehost is reliable